Lancelot Oliphant: Career

 Lancelot joined the Foreign Office on 25 August 1903 as a clerk.
 He passed the examination second out of sixteen.
 In September 1905 he was appointed third Secretary in Constantinople.
 In August 1906 Lancelot returned to the Foreign Office and worked in the eastern department.
 Between March, 1909 and October 1911 he was third Secretary in Tehran.
 He subsequently returned to the eastern department at the Foreign Office.
 During the First World War Oliphant worked in the War Office department, dealing with political affairs.

-After World War 1 he was assistant secretary in the Foreign Office's central department, and acting counsellor from December 1920.
+After the First World War, he was assistant secretary in the Foreign Office's central department, and acting counsellor from December 1920.
 In September 1923 he was promoted to counsellor and returned to the eastern department.
 In February 1928 Oliphant was promoted to acting assistant under-secretary of state and then in April 1929, to substantive under-secretary of state.

 Around 9/10 May 1932 Oliphant made the decision that subsequently earned him the sobriquet The diplomat who said 'No' to Saudi oil.
 He received Prince Faisal of Saudi Arabia, the son of King Ibn Saud of Saudi Arabia, at the Foreign Office in London.
 At that time, Saudi Arabia was an impoverished state with no known oil reserves.
 The Prince's adviser requested a loan of £500,000 to explore and develop the Saudi oil industry.
 Although an American had produced a report on Arabia's potential oil wealth, Ibn Saud "always preferred to deal with the British, and would welcome the assistance of British firms in exploiting the mineral resources of his country".
 Oliphant replied that "British firms might hesitate to accept a report not drawn up by a British expert", and expressed doubt "as to the readiness of British firms to sink capital in a little-known country at the present time".